DoctorWkt/4bsd-uucp/Docs/Smail_configuration.md

 # Installing and Configuring Pathalias and Smail 2.5

-*This assumes that you have a 4.3BSD SimH image without /bin/smail*.

 *Smail* and *pathalias* allow you to send email without long bangpaths.
 You can do `echo hello | mail munnari!wkt` instead of `echo hello | mail philabs!decvax!munnari!wkt`